 El Seibo Maria Cordones

-Maria Cordones is an entrepreneur and mother of four children living in the rural community of El Seibo where she owns a colmado to support her household.
-Maria has been with Esperanza for four years, the first year in which she borrowed a loan of $315.
-She is now repaying her 6th loan with Esperanza of $764.
-With the capital borrowed from Esperanza, Maria has been able to grow her business and develop her family.
+Maria Cordones is an entrepreneur and mother of four children living in the rural community of El Seibo where she owns a colmado (neighborhood store) to support her household.
+Maria has been with Esperanza for four years, after borrowing $315 in her first year.
+She is now repaying her 6th loan of $764.
+With the capital, Maria has been able to grow her business and provide stability for her family.